txabiii/glhf/ReadMe.md

 ![GLHF UI design](https://i.imgur.com/YCSAWLK.png)

 Get Lost Have Fun is a travel blog website that showcases the top travel spots and hidden gems in Metro Manila.
-Our goal is to inspire and guide travelers in exploring the beauty of the city through informative and entertaining blog posts.
+It is designed to inspire and guide travelers in exploring the beauty of the city through informative and entertaining blog posts.

-At Get Lost Have Fun, we believe that traveling is all about experiencing new things, creating memories, and having fun.
-Our website is designed to be user-friendly and interactive, encouraging readers to explore the various destinations they can go to in the nation's capital.

-Whether you're a local or a tourist, Get Lost Have Fun is your go-to source for all things travel in Metro Manila.
-Join us on our journey and get lost in the beauty of the city.
+This is a personal project of mine to learn and grow my skills in developing websites using React with Next.js and TypeScript.
+I also used Bootstrap for some of the components of the website and SCSS for easier styling.
+The backend was made in Express.js and MongoDB as the database.

 ## Table of Contents